zw963/delayed_worker/README.md

     new_params = {some_column: params[:some_column]}

     # we must use `params: {key1: value1, key2...}` to pass local variable into block.
-    add_delayed_worker job_name: 'update some column value use params in controller', subject_id: id, params: new_params do record = TestDelayedWorker.find(subject_id)
+    add_job_into_delayed_worker job_name: 'update some column value use params in controller', subject_id: id, params: new_params do record = TestDelayedWorker.find(subject_id)
       record.update(some_column: params[:some_column]) # get passed in value with: params[:some_key] or params['some_key']
     end